ClementPinard/depth-dataset-builder/evaluation_toolkit/README.md

 # Evaluation Toolkit

-Set of tools to run a particular algorithm on a dataset constructed with the validation set constructor, and evaluate it, along with advanced statistics regarding depth value, dans pixel position in image with repsect to flight path vector.
+Set of tools to run a particular algorithm on a dataset constructed with the validation set constructor, and evaluate it, along with advanced statistics regarding depth value and pixel position in image with respect to flight path vector.

 ## Inference Example